The World Health Organisation estimates around 10 million people across the world acquired tuberculosis (TB) in 2017.

 LifeArc scientists at our Centre for Diagnostics Development evaluated, standardised, and improved the diagnostic from St. Andrews to make it fit for purpose as a tool in its intended use setting.
 A key part of the collaboration was to verify results generated using the assay against those from conventional testing methodologies.

 The project is due to deliver the TB-MBLA in 2020.
 It will be a research-only tool initially, with the goal of collecting clinical evidence of its suitability to monitor treatment in limited resource settings.

 - Optimisation of reagents and extraction protocol

 - Prototype & design transfer documentation in collaboration with contract manufacturer

 2. Transfer to manufacturing

-- Process validation, shelf-life studies, transport studies, RUO launch in June 2020
+- Process validation, shelf-life studies, transport studies, RUO launch

 - Gathering clinical evidence in collaboration with a consortium of clinical sites

 3. Submission / partnering

 - In future, the TB-MBLA tool could replace the microscope and culture test to provide faster treatment detection and monitoring of tuberculosis, allowing doctors and health care workers to diagnose tuberculosis, or monitor the response to treatment, in a single assay.